-Feeling the struggles of weight loss after an indulgent Christmas?
-Nutritional Director Rick Hay reveals 3 easy ways to lose weight you can start tomorrow
+Feeling the struggles of weight loss?
+Nutritional Director Rick Hay reveals 3 easy ways to lose weight that you can start doing tomorrow

 It can be hard to lose weight – and don’t we all know it.
 Unless you are one of those rare people who has the luxury of time to sweat it out at the gym everyday then weight gain can sneak up on you, and weight loss can prove impossible.

 Of course, exercise and diet are the two main things that will contribute to healthy weight loss, but what if there were a few natural tips and tricks we could follow to help make that weight loss journey slightly easier?

 That’s where Nutritional Director Rick Hay comes in to answer our weight loss prayers, with three super-easy ways we can try to lose some weight that don’t involve complete lifestyle shifts.

 #1 Put a stop to cravings with chromium

 Cravings are often the downfall of successful weight loss.
 We could have been to the gym, eaten a healthy breakfast but then the office biscuit tin is refilled and those Hobnobs and Custard Creams are calling your name.